 Little did they know that throughout the world, social distancing would create a need for FBT delivered by telehealth!

-If you are looking for virtual FBT support during this time, we can support families throughout the states of California and New York in the US, and we can also provide support for families in some other countries.
+If you are looking for virtual FBT support during this time, we can support families throughout the states of California, New York, and Florida in the US, and we can also provide support for families in some other countries.
 We use a secure online platform.
 Please ensure you have a stable internet connection and try to position the video so that all members of the family are in view of the video screen.
 Learn more about our telehealth services.

 If you are looking for FBT by telehealth in other states and countries, please check out the following websites: